Menu

 An individual’s DNA is made up of 23 pairs of chromosomes (46 chromosomes in total) with one copy of each chromosome inherited from each biological parent – including one pair of sex chromosomes: females carry XX sex chromosomes, whereas males carry XY sex chromosomes.

-Egg and sperm cells are reproductive cells, known as gametes, that contain half of an individual’s DNA (23 chromosomes in total).
+Egg and sperm cells are reproductive cells, known as gametes, that each contain half of an individual’s DNA (23 chromosomes in total).
 Babies are created when a sperm cell (containing 50% of the biological father’s DNA) fertilises an egg (containing 50% of the biological mother’s DNA) to create an embryo with a full complement of DNA.

 As females carry XX sex chromosomes, all of their egg cells will contain an X sex chromosome.
 Because males carry XY sex chromosomes, 50% of their sperm cells will contain an X sex chromosome and the other 50% will contain a Y sex chromosome.
-If a sperm with an X sex chromosome fertilises the egg cell containing an X chromosome, the baby will be female (XX).

 If a sperm with an Y sex chromosome fertilises the egg cell containing an X chromosome, the baby will be male (XY) and therefore it is the father’s sperm cell that determines the gender of the baby.